7 Vegetables You Should Eat in Rome in Spring

 Agretti

-Also known as barba di frate (in English ‘Monk’s Beard or saltwort) agretti are in season for a short time in early spring and herald the beginning of longer days and warmer weather.
-Agretti are quickly boiled in salted water and then drizzled with olive oil and lemon juice before serving.
-Although the texture and appearance are similar to chives, the flavor is more akin to spinach with an iron-rich taste.
+Known as barba di frate (Monk’s Beard), agretti are in season for a short time in early spring.
+These vibrant greens are quickly boiled in salted water, then drizzled with olive oil and lemon juice.
+Their texture is similar to chives, but the flavor is more akin to spinach with an iron-rich taste.

-Fave or broad beans begin to appear as the temperatures get milder and are a spring-staple for the Romans.
-They pop up everywhere, in pasta dishes, salads, stews, and soups, but the most traditional time to eat them is on May Day when they are served raw along with hunks of sharp, salty pecorino romano cheese which perfectly pairs with their sweet flavor.
+Fave (broad beans) start appearing as the temperatures get milder.
+A spring staple, they pop up in pasta dishes, salads, stews, and soups.
+The traditional way to eat them is on May Day, served raw with hunks of sharp, salty pecorino romano cheese, a perfect pairing with their sweet flavor.

 Peas

-The tiny, early-season, piselli freschi are usually found side-by-side with the broad beans and can be eaten straight from the pod for maximum freshness and sweetness.
-You can also find them in vignarola, a classic spring stew from the Lazio region which celebrates the new season with artichokes, beans, peas, and lettuce cooked together with guanciale bacon and pecorino romano cheese.
+Early-season piselli freschi (fresh peas) are typically found alongside broad beans.
+Enjoy them straight from the pod for maximum freshness and sweetness, or in vignarola, a classic spring stew from the Lazio region made with artichokes, beans, peas, and lettuce cooked with guanciale and pecorino romano.

 Radicchio Tardivo